-M.F.A in Interdisicplinary Arts and performance maker from Quebec, currently living in Vancouver BC, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
-Isabelle explores the senses, body awareness, intimacy, the notion of ritual, the concepts of home, migration and their reflection on our ways of seeing.
+M.F.A. in Interdisicplinary Arts and performance maker from Quebec, currently living in Vancouver BC, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
+Isabelle explores the senses, body awareness, intimacy, interspecies relationships, the notion of ritual, the concepts of home, migration, liminality and their reflection on our ways of seeing.

-Over the last years, Isabelle created original interdisciplinary performance work and collaborated with artists Emmalena Fredriksson, Emilio Rojas, Willoughby Arevalo, Lea Kieffer and Trinidad Martinez, amongst others.
-She has been an active member of The Carpetbag Brigade Physical Theatre (San Francisco), best known for its cutting-edge acrobatic stilts drama, as well as collaborating with Theatre Junction, a multi-disciplinary company based in Calgary and Body Research, a company crossing the boundaries between theatre, dance, and self-exploration, using the study of Contact Improvisation as one of its main tools.
-Isabelle is a choreographer and acrobatic stilt/physical theater instructor for the Still Moon Performance Arts Festival (Vancouver) and teaches Contact Improvisation and acrobatic stilts to artists and community members here and abroad.
-She has been the artistic director of the Elsewhere CIDI Festival and performed and taught at numerous international festivals, including the Fuertevetura Contact Improvisation Festival (Canary Islands), Inesperadamente International Dance Encounter (Spain), Israeli Contact Improvisation Festival (Israel), Symposium Imagining Bodies (Estonia), Montreal International Jazz Fetsival (Canada), International Forum of the Cultures (Mexico), Edinburgh Fringe Festival (Scotland), etc. Her work has been supported by Canada Arts Council, Conseil des Arts et des Lettres du Québec, Offices Internationaux de la Jeunesse du Québec, Fonds de soutien aux initiatives de création et de diffusion professionnelles de la MRC d’Arthabaska, Simon Fraser University Fellowships and Awards and the Elsie Jang Award.
+Over the last years, Isabelle created several original interdisciplinary performance works and toured across Canada, the USA, Mexico, Colombia and Europe.
+She collaborated/performed in the work of Emmanuel Jouthe/Danse Carpe Diem (Montreal), Emmalena Fredriksson/Arash Khakpour (Vancouver), the improvisation collective Mutual Futures (Vancouver), Theatre Junction (Calgary), La Pocha Nostra (Mexico/USA), Body Research (USA), Felix Ruckert (Germany), amongst others.
+She also has been an active member of The Carpetbag Brigade Physical Theatre (San Francisco), best known for its cutting-edge acrobatic stilts drama for seven years.
+Isabelle is a community engaged choreographer and acrobatic stilts instructor, working with ArtStarts Artists in Schools, Still Moon Performance Arts Society and other art organizations.
+She teaches movement classes and Contact Improvisation here and abroad.
+She taught at numerous venues and festivals, including The Dance Centre/Working Class (Vancouver), Salt Spring Island Contact Improvisation Summer Plunge, Elsewhere Canadian International Dance Festival (Lasqueti Island), the Fuertevetura Contact Improvisation Festival (Canary Islands), Inesperadamente International Dance Encounter (Spain), Israeli Contact Improvisation Festival (Israel). etc. Her work has been supported by Canada Arts Council, BC Arts Council, Conseil des Arts et des Lettres du Québec, Offices Internationaux de la Jeunesse du Québec, Fonds de soutien aux initiatives de création et de diffusion professionnelles de la MRC d’Arthabaska, Simon Fraser University Fellowships and Awards and the Elsie Jang Award.